sorinar329/cognitive_robot_abstract_machine/robokudo/README.md

 ```
 - Switch to your venv, if you use one.
 ```
+workon cram-env
+# or:
 workon robokudo
 ```
-- Install Giskardpy, `-e` is optional but prevents you from having to rebuild every time the code changes.
+- Install robokudo, `-e` is optional but prevents you from having to rebuild every time the code changes.
 ```
 pip3 install -r requirements.txt
 pip3 install -e .